Big-Sands/adhd.ge/articles/contents-en.md

 Those who want to check which medications are registered in Georgia can have a look at this page:
 [http://apps.ssa.gov.ge/recepti/Camlebi](http://apps.ssa.gov.ge/recepti/Camlebi)

+To put it briefly, there is a very less effective medication out there, atomoxetine, and we don't even have that.

 # Why was this page created?
 In USA, (and other developed countries) they have been taking ADHD seriously for the past 50 years.